Great Wyrley conveyancing FAQs

 Conveyancing fees will include the solicitor's legal and disbursements.

 Conveyancing disbursements are the extra third-party costs incurred on behalf of a buyer or seller, such as Stamp Duty or bankruptcy searches.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Great Wyrley are fixed, so for a standard transaction, what we quote is what you pay

 Calculate the conveyancing fees for your Great Wyrley home move